calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-10-security-intro.md

 There are two criteria for classifying cryptosystems.

 - How are the keys used?
-	- **Symmetric** cryptography uses a single key for both encryption and decryption
+	- **Symmetric** cryptography uses a single key for both encryption and decryption.
 	- **Public key** cryptography uses different keys for encryption and decryption, respectively.
 - How are plaintexts processed?
 	- **Block cipher**